ilovepizza6969/WoSB/README.md

 ## Usage

+### Comparison Table

 1. **Select a Ship** (optional):
    - Choose "All Cannons" to compare cannons without ship context
-   - Select a specific ship (Black Wind, Essex, or Anson) to see total ship DPS
+   - Select a specific ship to see total ship DPS (ships are organized by Combat and Heavy classes)
-   - When a ship is selected, the cannon size is automatically locked to the ship's allowed size
+   - When a ship is selected, the cannon size is automatically locked to the ship's allowed sizes

 2. **Choose Cannon Size**:
    - Light, Medium, or Heavy
-   - Automatically locked when a ship is selected
+   - Automatically restricted to allowed sizes when a ship is selected

 3. **Select Target Armor**:
    - Click individual armor values (2-15) for specific comparisons